 Brand storytelling can take many forms.
 A company could decide to tell the story of its founder, retelling the journey that led to the creation of the company and resulted in what it is today.
 Another example could be to focus on the employees and their experience working at the company.
 This can serve to humanise your company, provided you treat your staff well.
 You could also fuse brand storytelling with testimonial videos, sharing the story of your satisfied customers in a way that fits your brand identity.
 This has its own range of benefits, from building trust in your brand to improving brand visibility.

 Why use brand storytelling in your marketing campaigns?

 It can be a challenge to transition from one marketing strategy to another.
 It takes time to bring everyone up to speed, you might need to invest in equipment you don’t have, and it can take some trial and error.
 As such, you might be wondering if brand storytelling is worth the trouble.
 Let’s consider the benefits of using brand storytelling:

-- Humanizes your brand and marks your company as something other than the usual corporate impression most people have
+- Humanises your brand and marks your company as something other than the usual corporate impression most people have

 - Increases brand visibility and makes your brand unique